This post is also available in: Português

 Tourists who are in Bali are also encouraged to get in the mood and in many hotels travelers cannot even leave their rooms.

-The New Year’s tradition in Spain happens when the clock strikes midnight.
+The traditions for new years day in Spain happens when the clock strikes midnight.
 The Spaniards eat 12 grapes, one at each second of the clock on the first seconds of the new year.
 The grapes represent the months of the year and are swallowed as a way to attract luck to the new year to come.
 But, can you eat one grape per second 12 times?

 A cold dive in the Netherlands as a New Year Tradition